open2c/cooler/docs/cli.rst

 .. option:: --balance-args <balance_args>

     Additional arguments to pass to cooler balance.
-To deal with space ambiguity, use quotes to pass multiple arguments, e.g. --balance-args '--nproc 8 --ignore-diags 3' Note that nproc for balancing must be specified independently of zoomify arguments.
+To deal with space ambiguity, use quotes to pass multiple arguments, e.g. ``--balance-args '--nproc 8 --ignore-diags 3'``.
+Note that nproc for balancing must be specified independently of zoomify arguments.

 .. option:: -i, --base-uri <base_uri>